By Wenguang Zhao, Sahan Wasala, and Tim Persoons

 Introduction

-This study aims to develop and validate an analytical model for the fast and accurate prediction of the aerodynamic performance (P-Q) curve of axial cooling fans, accounting for actual fan geometry and the tip clearance effect.
-This prediction tool is anticipated to be highly appropriate for prompt design, analysis and optimisation of electronics cooling fans and enclosures, thereby facilitating future co-design of thermal-flow and noise.
+This study aims to develop and validate an analytical model for the fast and accurate prediction of the aerodynamic performance (P–Q) curve of axial cooling fans, accounting for actual fan geometry and the tip clearance effect.
+This prediction tool is anticipated to be highly appropriate for rapid design, analysis and optimisation of electronics cooling fans and enclosures, thereby facilitating future co-design of thermal-flow and noise.

 Analytical Model

 Figure 1 illustrates the velocity triangles of a typical fan element.
-In practical applications, downstream stationary objects such as streamlined stators/guide vanes or non-streamlined struts are often present.
-This study models the downstream structure as an ideal stator with an imaginary shape that can fully recover the pressure loss due to the rotational velocity component, which is equal to ρvu 2 /2.
+In practical applications, downstream stationary objects, such as streamlined stators/guide vanes or non-streamlined struts, are often present.
+This study models the downstream structure as an ideal stator with an imaginary shape that can fully recover the pressure loss due to the rotational velocity component, which is equal to ρvu2/2.

-The thrust dT and torque dM for a radial element dr can be expressed as
+The thrust and torque for a radial element can be expressed as

-where Cl, Cd are the lift coefficient and the drag coefficient, respectively. r, Ω, B and c denote the blade radius, rotational speed, number of blades and chord length, respectively. á is the tangential induction velocity factor (u2 = Ωr(1 – á)), which can be expressed as
+where Cl, Cd are the lift coefficient and the drag coefficient, respectively. r, Ω, B and c denote the blade radius, rotational speed, number of blades and chord length, respectively. is the effective inflow angle with respect to the rotor plane, which can be determined as

 The root and tip loss for a finite-span blade were accounted for by assuming an elliptical lift distribution along the span.
-Based on the lifting line theory, the induced angle of attack αi can be determined as
+Based on the lifting line theory, the induced angle of attack can be determined as

 The downwash resulting from the tip vortices exerts a diminishing effect on the lift coefficient slope of an airfoil with an infinite span.
 Therefore, the finite airfoil lift coefficient Cl is expressed as

 By substituting Eq.
-4 with Eq.
-5, and solving iteratively, the effective angle of attack α for each blade element can be determined.
+(5) with Eq.
+(6), and solving iteratively, the effective angle of attack α for each blade element can be determined.
 Then the forces and velocities can be obtained by solving Eq.
-(1) – (3).
+(1) – (4).

 The static to total pressure can be determined as